akash6001/ros-stuff/pixi-setup.md

 # Setting up ROS2 with Pixi
 ## What is Pixi?

-Pixi is a package manager that enables users to create virtual environments which contain different packages.
+Pixi[^1] is a package manager that enables users to create virtual environments which contain different packages.
 ROS2 is one of the various packages which is supported by Pixi, and perhaps the simplest way to install and use ROS2 on MacOS is through Pixi.

 ## Installing Pixi

-1. Open terminal and ensure that Homebrew[^1] is installed first.
+1. Open terminal and ensure that Homebrew[^2] is installed first.
 To check run:

    ```
    brew --version